simonmysun/ell/README.md

 To use ell, you need the following:

-- bash version 4.1 or later
+- bash-4.1 or later and coreutils / OS X utilities
 - jq (For parsing JSON)
 - curl (For sending HTTPS requests)
-- perl (For PCRE.
-POSIX bash doesn't support look-ahead and look-behind regex.
-Not necessary if you don't use record mode)
+- perl (Not necessary if you don't use record mode.
+For PCRE.
+POSIX bash doesn't support look-ahead and look-behind regex)
+- util-linux (Not necessary if you don't use record mode.
+For script command to record terminal input and output)

 ## Install